 6.2.3 Foot and leg Protection

-Safety shoes are recommended when handling cylinders (see IS 15298 (Part 2)).
+Safety shoes are recommended when handling cylinders [see IS 15298 (Part 2)].

 6.2.4 Body, Skin and Hand Protection

 Wear work gloves when handling gas containers.
 Loose fitting thermal insulated or leather gloves.
 Chemical-resistant, impervious gloves complying with an approved standard should be worn at all times when handling chemical products if a risk assessment indicates this is necessary.
 Safety shoes are recommended when handling cylinders.
 Flame retardant protective clothing.
 Never allow any unprotected part of the body to touch uninsulated pipes or vessels which contain cryogenic fluids.
 The extremely cold metal will cause the flesh to stick fast and tear when one attempts to withdraw from it.